graalvm/vscode-extensions/graalvm/README.md

 ## Java Development and Debugging

-To enable support for Java development with GraalVM in VS Code, you have to install the [Apache NetBeans Language Server](https://marketplace.visualstudio.com/items?itemName=asf.apache-netbeans-java) extension.
-Reload will be required.

 To start developping or debugging Java applications, ensure GraalVM is used as your Java runtime in VS Code.
 If the current path is not pointing to the GraalVM folder, go to the User Settings window and use the `netbeans.jdkhome` value in the _settings.json_ file.
 This configuration is then used to launch the Java Language Server.